 (8) Nothing in these regulations shall abridge the provisions of the Massachusetts General Laws, including M.G.L. c.
 69, c.
 71 and c.
 150E.

 (9) If any section or portion of a section of 603 CMR 35.00, or the applicability of 603 CMR 35.00 to any person, entity, or circumstance is held invalid by a court, the remainder of 603 CMR 35.00 or the applicability of such provisions to other persons, entities, or circumstances shall not be affected thereby.

+(10) The Commissioner may, for good cause, modify the dates set forth in these regulations, including establishing new schedules for implementing regulatory requirements.
+Good cause may include the need to provide districts additional time in order to pilot for a limited period certain provisions of the regulations.
+The Commissioner shall provide notice of all such changes.

 Regulatory Authority: 603 CMR 35.00: M.G.L. c.69, §1B; c.71, §38